 - Exhibits, Performances, Films, Scripts & Compositions

 Art and Art History Prof. Kenturah Davis opens (a)Float, (a)Fall, (a)Dance, (a)Death on view from May 8–June 19, 2021 at Jeffrey Deitch Gallery.
-This project began with a very open-ended question about how the apparatus of language might function as a kind of choreography for how we exist and move through the world.
+This project began with a very open-ended question about how the apparatus of language might function as choreography.
 Prof. Davis initially began with identifying pragmatic ways that language structures our movements.
-In the way that architecture can guide how one moves through space, or the placement of a handle on a cup suggests how to pick it up, language that constructs the fabric of a given society similarly tries to choreograph our activities.
-Embedded in this is Prof. Davis’ interest in thinking about how we, as actors in a society, negotiate that choreography (conforming, resisting and improvising) to pursue freedom.
+In the way that architecture can guide how one moves through space, language that constructs the fabric of a given society similarly tries to choreograph our activities.
+Embedded in this is Prof. Davis’ interest in thinking about how we negotiate that choreography (conforming, resisting and improvising) to pursue freedom.
 This new work is an effort to consider how language produces conditions of contingency, blurring the personal and the political.
 Large-scale drawings show figures shifting and drifting against a backdrop of texts embedded in the paper.
 They suggest that the structures that shape our experience in the world extend from the ways we use language.
 The implications of this language are activated through our bodies

 Theater Prof. Will Power Wylie's new play, Seize the King (a new crazy adaptation of Shakespeare's Richard III) will have its NY premiere this summer in Marcus Garvey Park in Harlem.
 Produced by Classical Theater of Harlem and directed by the ever-innovative Carl Cofield, the play will run for 4 weeks in July-and the price?
 Free to all!
 We hope to see you there!